HazyResearch/deepdive/doc/writing-model-ddlog.md

 # Specifying a statistical model in DDlog

-This document describe how to [declare random variables](#variable_relations) on which DeepDive performs inference, how to [label](#labeling_variables) these variables and how to write [inference rules](#inference_rules).
+This document describes how to [declare random variables](#variable_relations) on which DeepDive performs inference, how to [label](#labeling_variables) these variables and how to write [inference rules](#inference_rules).

-First, variable relations on which DeepDive will predict the marginal probability are to be declared.
+First, declare variable relations on which DeepDive predicts the marginal probability.

 ## <a name="variable_relations" href="#"></a> Variable Relations

 DeepDive requires the user to specify the name and type of the random variables on which to perform inference.
-Currently DeepDive support Boolean (i.e., Bernoulli) variables and Categorical/Multinomial variables.
+Currently DeepDive supports Boolean (i.e., Bernoulli) variables and Categorical/Multinomial variables.
 Random variables and their types are declared in `app.ddlog`.

 ### Boolean variable

-The following is an example of defining the schema with two Boolean variables.
+The following is an example of defining a schema with two Boolean variables.

 ```
 has_spouse?(p1_id text, p2_id text).
 ```

 A question mark after the relation name indicates that the relation is a variable relation containing random variables in the factor graph.
 The columns of the variable relation serve as a key of that relation.
-Here for instance, a variable relation has\_spouse is defined, and each different pair of `(p1_id, p2_id)` represents a different variable.
+Here for instance, a variable relation `has_spouse` is defined, and each different pair of `(p1_id, p2_id)` represents a different variable.

 ### Categorical/Multinomial variables

 DeepDive supports multinomial variables, which take integer values ranging from 0 to a user-specified upper bound.
-The variable relation is defined similarly as a boolean variable where we add `Categorical(N)`, to specify that the variable domain is 0, 1, ..., N-1.
-For instance, in the chunking example <todo> add link </todo>, the declaration in `app.ddlog` is:
+The variable relation is defined similarly as a Boolean variable where we add `Categorical(N)`, to specify that the variable domain is 0, 1, ..., N-1.
+For instance, in the [chunking example](chunking.md), the declaration in `app.ddlog` is:

 ```
 tag?(word_id bigint) Categorical(13).